 - The middle layer is 1″ of Avena foam, which gives the mattress good bounce and makes it more responsive.
 Avena foam is also highly durable.

-- A 7″ layer of high-density polyfoam sits at the base, similar to most foam mattresses.
+- A 7″ layer of high-density polyfoam sits at the base, similar to most foam mattresses available online.

 - Below that is a pair of quilted memory foam layers that are 2 cm and 2.5 cm in thickness, respectively.
 Together, they’re 1.77″ (4.5 cm).

-- Below the two memory foam layers is a 0.39″ (1 cm) layer of natural latex.
+- Below the two memory foam layers is a 0.39″ (1 cm) layer of natural latex, which gives the mattress some bounce and resilience.

 - Next is 5 cm (1.97″) of “Dreamplush” supporting memory foam.